TobiasPSP/Esp8266/Power/Buck_and_Boost/readme.md

 # Power Supplies in Electronics

 Most if not all electonic projects need power supplies, whether discrete or microcontroller-based.
+Power supplies take an input voltage and transform it to the required output voltage that your project needs.

-These days, no one uses old-fashioned expensive and heavy transformers anymore for this.
-Instead, electronic "switching* supplies are used.
+In the old days, old-fashioned expensive and heavy transformers were used for this, and they still are when you want to convert high voltage **AC** (i.e. from your household sockets) to low-voltage **DC**.
+Most of the time, though - and especially when you deal with **DC** input - electronic "switching* supplies are used today.

 There are two different basic concepts in use today: *Buck* and *Boost*.